MaxPordon/Windows-Audio-Output-Hotkeys/README.md

 # Windows-Audio-Output-Hotkeys
-Set of hotkeys that allows easy switching between audio outputs.
+A set of hotkeys that allows easy switching between audio outputs.

 When installed, the following hotkeys will be active:
 - Win+F1: 🎧Headphones (wireless)